Maralise Hood Quan, EJD

 Jennifer Norlund Unger

-Jennifer holds an MS in Negotiation and Dispute Resolution from Creighton University and certificates in International Conflict Negotiation from The Institute for International Mediation and Conflict Resolution, and the United Nations Advanced Facilitation Training Certification.
-Her background includes community outreach and professional lobbying for the WA State Chiropractic Association; training as a union field organizer; and volunteering as an online facilitator for Soliya, a UNAOC-sponsored program that brings college students in “the West” and in the “Arab-Speaking world” together for open dialogue.
-In her spare time, she has been a long-time volunteer diversion board member with Pierce County Juvenile Court, and a delegation travel leader for People to People Student Ambassador Programs.
-For fun, she enjoys travel, stained glass crafts, and horseback riding.
+Jennifer holds an MS in Negotiation and Dispute Resolution from Creighton University, an International Conflict Negotiation certification from The Institute for International Mediation and Conflict Resolution, and the United Nations Advanced Facilitation Training Certification.
+Her background includes volunteering as an online facilitator for Soliya, a UNAOC-sponsored program that brings together college students in the West and the Arabic-speaking world for open dialog.
+She has also served as a board member with the Pierce County Juvenile Court.

 Jennifer oversees the Center’s day-to-day operations and delivery of consulting services.
 She graduated Magna Cum Laude in Business Administration from Colorado Technical University and brings over 25 years of progressive experience across a broad range of business operations and continuous improvement.
 Jennifer especially enjoys spending free time with her grandkids.

 Mediation Services Case Manager

 Duane graduated with honors from the University of Washington Tacoma with a Bachelor Degree in Applied Science in Ethnic, Gender, and Labor studies.
 A husband, father of two, and grandfather of two beautiful twins, Duane's passions ripple out through his active participation with community organizations such as Undoing Institutional Racism in King County, Seattle against Slavery, and the Lambert House of Seattle.